RedHatProductSecurity/trestle-demo/docs/getting_started.md

 #### Steps

-Clone your repository create from the template to your local environment to get started.
+Clone your repository created from the template to your local environment to get started.

 ```bash
 git clone https://github.com/mynamespace/my-trestle-repo